 The height from the baseline to the top of the uppercase letters in a font.
 This may or may not be the same as the height of ascenders.
 Cap height is used in some systems to measure the type size.

 Text placed at an equal distance from the left and right margins.
-Headlines are often centered.
-It is generally not good to mix centered text with flush left or flush right text.
+Headlines are often centred.
+It is generally not good to mix centred text with flush left or flush right text.

 character, character code